Nigeria declared Ebola-free, holds lessons for others

 "It shows that Ebola can be contained, but we must be clear that we have only won a battle, the war will only end when West Africa is also declared free of Ebola."

-This year's outbreak of the highly infectious hemorrhagic fever thought to have originated in forest bats is the worst on record.
+This year's outbreak of the highly infectious haemorrhagic fever thought to have originated in forest bats is the worst on record.

-The virus has killed 4,546 people across the three most-affected countries, Liberia, Guinea and Sierra Leone and travelers have from the region have infected two people in Texas and one in Madrid.
+The virus has killed 4,546 people across the three most-affected countries, Liberia, Guinea and Sierra Leone and travellers have from the region have infected two people in Texas and one in Madrid.

 It was imported to Nigeria when Liberian-American diplomat Patrick Sawyer collapsed at the main international airport in Lagos on July 20.